bahrus/be-setting/README.md

 ## Use case

-Derive initial state server streamed HTML.
+Derive initial state from server streamed HTML.

 Binding to microdata is useful for